ilGalghi/games/README.md

 # games

-simple games in Python and maybe other
+simple games in python and maybe other